• Skip to primary navigation

 We'll take a minute to chat about the ingredients in these chicken enchiladas, as well as possible substitutions.

-overhead photo of the ingredients in this Chicken Enchiladas Recipe
+overhead photo of the labeled ingredients in this Chicken Enchiladas Recipe

 • Onion.
 Choose your favorite onion variety, our favorites include sweet onions and red onions.